SchloesserJonas/SchloesserJonas/README.md

 - Python

 ### Other
-- Huge interest in DevOps like Gitlab CI/CD or GitHub Actions
+- Huge interest in DevOps like Gitlab CI/CD
+- Tech in general (especially buttons)

 ### 🌍 Contact:
 - Discord: LordOfCookie#6969